dvmrmc/android-library-test/README.md

 In this case, the configuration is:

- 1. Continuous Integration with CircleCI
+ 1. Continuous Integration with CircleCI, using it's build number to compile
  2. Coverage status report using Coveralls.io that will validate every PR with coverage status report
  3. Automate deploy of library module to Bintray (for linking with jCenter)
  4. Automate deploy of library.demo project to Fabric